iberdinsky-skilld/sdc-addon/README.md

 - With __SDC Storybook__, you can embed __Drupal behaviors__ like `Drupal.attachBehaviors()` directly into the component preview.
 This ensures the component behaves the same way as it would on the actual site.
 - Support for `drupalSettings` and `once.js` within Storybook ensures components behave identically during testing as they will on the Drupal site.

+#### 7. Twig.js vs Drupal Twig
+While using __Drupal to render components__ offers tighter integration, there are strong reasons to continue using Twig.js in many scenarios:

+- Many Components __Don’t Need Full Drupal Logic__.
+Basic components (buttons, cards, lists) rely on simple HTML and CSS, not on complex template logic.
+For such components, Twig.js provides sufficient rendering without the need for full Drupal preprocessing.
+- Twig.js Works Well for Frontend-Focused Use Cases.
+- Styling and Behavior Mismatches Can Be Managed Separately in Drupal implelentation phase.

 ## The addon includes: